IgnaciodeNuevo/frontend-development-interviews/README.md

 + What's your favorite feature of Internet Explorer?
 + Who inspires you in the front-end community?

-## Management Questions
+## Questions to know the company better

-### Management Questions
+### Company

++ Do employees have time to learn/be mentored during work hours?
++ Do you care about diversity?
+  + What's your process for making sure you have diversity in other ways?
++ Do you hace private medical insurance or extras?
 + Do you have a dress code?
++ Does the company attend/promote/sponsor Events, Conferences or Workshops?
++ Does your company support continuing education? (will they pay for employees to do a master's degree?)
 + How do you define front end development?
++ How do you manage company expenses?
+  + If you need to go to a client's company how do you ask for bill refounds?
 + How many employees are in the company?
-+ How many hours a week does a typical FED spend in meetings?
-+ How many hours do you expect in a typical day/week?
++ How often do you review salaries?
-+ What are standard business hours?
-+ What department does the position report to?
-   + How many people work in that department?
++ Is the there good communication in the company?
 + What equipment is provided with the position?
 + What is the value of this position to your company?
 + What is your telecommuting policy?
-+ What tools do you use for internal communication? (email,chat,irc)
++ What tools do you use for internal communication?

+### Work-life balance

+#### Hours

++ Do you have flexible schedules?
++ Do you track hours?
+  + What tools do you use?
+  + How many client-billable hours do you expect per week?
+  + Is there a policy about objectives vs schedules?
++ How often are there emergencies or times when people have to work extra hours?
++ Is there the possibility to work remotely?
++ What time do people normally leave work?

+#### Vacation

++ How much vacation do people get?
+If there's "unlimited" vacation, how much vacation do people normally take?

+### Hiring and onboarding

++ Do you only hire excellent human beings?
++ How many devs were hired last year and how many left?
++ What is your turnover rate like?
++ What's the onboarding process like?

 ### Project Management

 + Can you describe a typical project life cycle?
 + Do you have dedicated project managers?
   + If so, how many?
   + Are they certified / what certification?
 + Do you use a bug tracking/ticketing system?
 + Do you use any project management software?
 + How do you organize project teams?
 + How often do you push code live?
++ How you evaluate your development team?
 + If Agile, what is your sprint length?
 + What is an average project size in terms of days/weeks/team members?
 + What is your development methodology?
 + What kind of seating arrangement do you have?
   + Teams vs departments

-### Clients
+### Clients and meetings

-+ Are FEDs expected to meet with clients?
+* Are Front-end expected to meet with clients?
+* Are there no realistic deadlines?
-+ Do you send FEDs on sales calls?
+* Do you send Front-end on sales calls?
-+ Do you track hours?
-   + What tools do you use?
-   + How many client-billable hours do you expect per week?
-+ How do you handle difficult clients, in particular:
+* How do you handle difficult clients, in particular:
-   + feature creep / design changes
+  + Feature / design changes
   + "Make the logo bigger"
-+ How often are clients in the office?
+* How often are clients in the office?
+* What meetings?
+Time in meetings?
+Estimates?
+Client/Customer?
+Scrum meetings?
+Retrospectives?
+How many should I go as developer?
-+ What percentage of clients are internal vs external?
+* What percentage of clients are internal vs external?
-+ Who is the primary POC for client interactions?

 ### Bonus Questions

 + Do you believe an employee should ever "stay as late as it takes to get the job done?"
 + Do you ever bring in lunch/dinner during crunch times?
 + Do you send employees to tech conferences?
   + Do you let them spend working hours creating talks to give at said conferences?
 + What do you think about Google's 20% policy?

 ### Coding

-+ Do you allow employees to publish code?
++ % experimenting with libraries / languages / techniques?
++ % time for tech-debt, refactoring, readability, automation, or improving the code base.
++ Can developers propose new technologies & ideas to implement?
++ Do devs get shamed for breaking the build?
-+ Do you do code reviews?
++ Do you care about the work that you do, and keep trying to do it better?
 + Do you have a coder blog?
 + Do you have a preferred CMS or development platform?
++ Do you publish your code?
++ Do you test your code?
+    + If so.
+How?
++ Do you try to do best practices?
-+ Do you have coding style guide?
++ Do you use coding style guides?
   + Spaces or tabs?
-+ Do you publish your code?
++ Do you use modern technologies?
++ How is your branch workflow?
++ Is there code maintainability?
++ Is there legacy code?
-+ Macs or PCs?
++ Macs, PCs or Linux?
++ What do you think about Software Craftsmanship?
 + What do you use for version control?
 + What is the oldest version of IE that you support?
 + What is your standard development toolkit?
++ Who decides what features get built?

+Open Source

++ Do you allow employees to publish code (Github)?
++ Which organisations work on open source?
++ Which projects?

 ### Markup

 + Accessibility
+  + Do you ever test for accessibility with screen reader software or a testing service?
   + Do you use WAI-ARIA?
   + Is accessible AJAX a priority?
-   + Do you ever test for accessibility with screen reader software or a testing service?
-+ HTML5 or XHTML Strict?
-+ Semantics fanatic or divs and spans as necessary?
++ Semantics or divs / spans as necessary?

 ### UX

 + Do you do user testing?
 + Do you have a UX team?
-   + if yes, can you give me an overview of your UX process?
+  + If yes, can you give me an overview of your UX process?
 + What's your current approach to mobile?

 ### Design

-+ Are FEDs involved in the design process?
++ Are Front-end involved in the design process?
-   + if so, at what point?
+  + If so, at what point?
++ Does the company value design?
 + How many design comps are created for a typical project?
 + What format do you use for design comps?